aducret/ai-systems-genetic-algorithm/README.md

 ## Configuration file
 In the configuration file you can indicate the parameters for the algorithm.
 A example configuration file is added in `doc/data/configuration.txt` and the default configuration will be in  `doc/data/defaultConfiguration.txt`.
 In case a parameter is missing, it will be loaded from the default configuration file.

+## Multipliers
-The implementation approach of this problem is generic, so you can change the character multiplayers from the `doc/data/multipliers.txt` file.
+The implementation approach of this problem is generic, so you can change the character multiplaiers from the `doc/data/multipliers.txt` file.

 ### Collaborators